christineoen/CITS5505-Group-Project/README.md

 This application acknowledges that its development takes place on Noongar land, and that Noongar people remain the spiritual and cultural custodians of their land.

-**Third-party resources**: Bootstrap 5, Leaflet.js, Google Fonts (Inter, Playfair Display), Flask-SQLAlchemy, Flask-Login, Flask-WTF
+**Third-party resources**: Bootstrap 5, Leaflet.js, OpenStreetMap (map tiles), Nominatim (geocoding API), Google Fonts (Inter, Playfair Display), Flask-SQLAlchemy, Flask-Login, Flask-WTF, pytest